supki/pakej/README.md

 ### What this tutorial is all about?

 This tutorial walks through the process of configuring Pakej.
-We start with nothing and end up with a nice status bar for [tmux][tmux:homepage].
+We start with nothing and end up with a nice status bar for tmux.
 I expect some kind of familiarity with the command line, but you don't need to install tmux if you don't like it—there will be screen captures illustrating our progress.